Sell your coin collection

 Special coins call for a careful approach.
 At Schulman b.v. we assess each object for provenance, rarity and quality.
 Based on that, we advise whether your coin is best placed in one of our international auctions or sold directly.
 With our long experience, specialist knowledge and worldwide circle of buyers, we ensure a professional presentation and broad reach.

-17th century silver medal with a man on horseback
+Seventeenth-century silver medal with a rider on horseback

 Don't miss out on anything